versioduo/axis/README.md

 Sends MIDI Control Change messages with Quaternion or Euler orientation data.

+## Setup

-The device can be mounted at any orientation or angle, and calibrated to align its axes and set to zero position:
+The device can be mounted at any orientation or angle, the reference frame / axes can be aligned to the current posion and stored in the device.
+This sequence identifies the Y axis (the axis of rotation between the button clicks) and the Z axis (the gravity at the second step):

 - The device, or the body it is mounted on, points upwards / to the sky.
-A double-click of the the button.
-The LED turns green.
+A double-click of the the button, the LED turns green.

--   The device points forward, the zero position, a single click.
-The LED turns orange.
-    The axes of the sensor are aligned to world coordinates and the position reset to zero.
+- The device points forward, the zero position.
+A single click, the LED turns orange.
+The axes of the sensor are now aligned and the rotation reset to zero.

--   Any single click will reset the position to zero, but not change the calibration.
+- Any single click will set the rotation to zero, but not change the reference frame.

--   A long-press double-click will save the calibration to the EEPROM.
-The LED flashes purple.
+- A long-press double-click will store the calibration in the device, the LED flashes purple.

-This sequence identifies the Y axis (the axis of rotation between the button presses) and the Z axis (the gravity at the second step).
+A long-press triple-click erases the stored data, the LED flashes purple.

+## Control Change Mapping
+Holding the device button down, suppresses all Control Change messages.
+The CC numbers can be configured in the Setting section.
+Pressing the blue button there, sends this single CC message; it can be used to map the CC in the Audio Workstation."

 ![axis hardware](images/front.jpg?raw=true)